patel-esha/bioinfo_project/README.md

 The dataset used can be found at: https://www.refine.bio/experiments/SRP164913/comprehensive-analysis-of-tcr-s-repertoire-in-patients-with-neurological-immune-mediated-disorders

-It includes RNA-seq data from TCR-$\beta$ profiles for 68 human samples.
+It includes RNA-seq data from TCR-$`\beta`$ profiles for 68 human samples.
 The experiment groups are: 18 HAM/TSP samples, 34 MS samples and 20 Controls samples.

 ## Methodology